-(b) On the other hand, the CDCA in Taiwan does not regulate the minimum repayment amount.
+- (b) On the other hand, the CDCA in Taiwan does not regulate the minimum repayment amount.
 Article 64 just stipulates that it should be considered fair by the court without a standard for being fair.
 The approved repayment percentage was from 14.42% to 100% with a significant difference in between.
 There have been decades since Japan had bankruptcy system, and its personal restructuring system only started in 2001.
 The banks in Japan were willing to accept a restructuring plan with a minimum of 20% of repayment since they usually got no compensation under the bankruptcy system.
 In Taiwan, restructuring and clearance system were enforced at the same time, but it was not easy for banks to accept restructuring plan with a discount on repayment.
 The judges also believed that debts must be paid off.
 Therefore almost 70% approved restructuring plans had repayment percent as high as 50%.
 There were even 26.67% of plans with 90% of total repayment.
-Compared with that in Japan, our restructuring system helps debtors only in a limited way.
+Compared with that in Japan, our restructuring system helps debtors only in a limited way. - (4) Almost half of the approved restructuring plans had a monthly repayment higher than the balance between debtors' income and expense.
+It obviously violates the spirit of the CDCA. - a.
+Statistics: Of the 25 cases with relevant information, 48% had the approved restructuring plans with a monthly repayment higher than the balance between debtors' income and expense, 44% had the repayment equal to the balance, and 8% lower.

-(4) Almost half of the approved restructuring plans had a monthly repayment higher than the balance between debtors' income and expense.
-It obviously violates the spirit of the b.
+b.
 Analysis: If the plan is to repay with all the balance between debtors' income and expense, the debtors would surely be considered as most sincere.
 But in fact, this kind of plans were liable to be hard to fulfill in the future because there are many situations for their expense to increase in the following 6 or 8 years such as price fluctuation, medical expense, education fees, increase of dependents or increase of the cost of supporting them.
 In the mean time, there are also possibilities for their income to decrease such as pay cut, decrease in overtime pay, business downturn...But the court had approved as many as 48% of plan with a monthly repayment higher than the balance between debtors' income and expense without considering debtors' ability to repay.
 It obviously contradicts Article 64 of the CDCA and the spirit of restructuring system that is meant to offer an opportunity to debtors.
 Beside, 44% of the approved plans had the monthly repayment equal to the balance between debtors' income and expense.
 Although it had taken debtors' repaying ability into consideration, debtors still had to struggle to repay without a room to breathe and were liable to default in case of accidents.